Thanks so much for thinking about serving our City.

 How do I apply for a board or commission?

-Alternately candidates may send a completed application, letter of interest and resume to:
+Alternately candidates may send a completed application, statement of interest and resume to:

 Coordinator of Boards and Commissions